-- The AIRBAG light does not come on during the approximately four to six seconds when the ignition switch is first turned ON. - The light remains on after the approximately four to six-second interval. - The light comes on and remains on while driving.
+- The Airbag Warning Light does not come on for approximately four to six seconds when the ignition switch is first turned ON. - The light remains on after the approximate four to six-second interval. - The light comes on and remains on while driving.